 - What is People First Language?

-All links to other websites linked from APBS's network pages, member profiles, and social media websites are provided as a service to readers, but such linkage does not constitute endorsement of those websites by APBS, and as such we are not responsible for the content of external websites.
+All links to other websites linked from APBS’s network pages, member profiles, and social media websites are provided as a service to readers, but such linkage does not constitute an endorsement of those websites by APBS, and as such, we are not responsible for the content of external websites.

 By submitting content to any of APBS’ network pages, member profiles, and social media websites, you understand and acknowledge that this information is available to the public on social media websites and to general APBS membership for network pages and member profiles and that APBS may use this information for internal and external promotional purposes and fundraising purposes.
 If we decide to change some or part of the terms of the APBS Virtual Community Disclaimer, we will make an effort to post those changes on this web page so that you will always be able to understand and agree to the terms and conditions governing your use of the website.
 Your use of the website following your acceptance of any amendment of these terms will signify your assent to and acceptance of its revised terms for all previously collected information and information collected from you in the future.
 Please note that other participants may use your posted information, which is beyond the control of APBS.
 If you do not wish to have the information you have made available via this website used, published, copied, and/or reprinted, please do not post on this web page.